oncoray/mirp/docs_source/source/deep_learning.rst

 Preprocess images for deep learning
 ===================================

 MIRP can be used to preprocess images for deep learning.
-Images are processed using the standard IBSI-compliant image processing workflow, with a final cropping step (if any).
+Images are processed using the standard image processing workflow that is compliant with Image Biomarker Standardisation Initiative (IBSI), with a final cropping step (if any).

 The deep learning preprocessing function comes in two versions: